Prescribed Burning

 • Eastern redcedar

 Prescribed fire can control non-resprouting trees like Ashe juniper or Eastern redcedar that are 6-ft. tall or smaller under average burning conditions.
-The following are prescribed fire conditions that will be effective in managing non-sprouting trees and shrubs that are within the target height:
+The following are prescribed fire conditions that will be effective:

 1. Air temp: 60-80